 To allow the seller to continue to market their property and consider other offers, it is common procedure to include escape clauses in this type of conditional contract.
 If another buyer, for example, comes to the table and wants to "bump" the current conditional offer, they will need to include a clause in their own offer stating that the seller's acceptance of the new offer is conditional on them being released from the originally accepted offer, normally within 48 to 72 hours.

 The seller would then need to provide the original buyer with a notice to conditional buyer, which will instruct them either to remove their condition or sign a mutual release.
 In simple terms, the buyer has the option to remove their conditions and firm up the purchase.
 In scenarios such as this, the second buyer would not be involved in the process.
 Bumping an existing conditional offer is often risky and not something that most buyers are willing to do.

 If the original buyer does choose to waive their conditions, regardless of whether they have sold their home, they will be taking on the risk of potentially selling their original home before closing on the purchase of their new home.
 This time can be stressful for buyers, especially if they are counting on the money that they would gain from selling their original home in order to close on the new one.

 If you need help with escape clauses, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.